With the help of our tips, even very young children can be involved when it’s time to get cooking.

-Putting sensory experiences into words and going beyond the basic “it tastes good / bad” helps to promote a conscious approach to food.
-Sensory games also help here: fill opaque containers with different foods.
-The children now have to find out what is in there by smelling it.
+Putting sensory experiences into words and going beyond the basic “it tastes good/ bad” helps to promote a conscious approach to food.
+Sensory games also help cooking with kids: fill opaque containers with different foods.
+The children now must find out what is in there by smelling it.
 Please note: it should be clearly communicated that food is not a toy, but should be treated with respect.
 The food you use for this can then be eaten in subsequent meals.

 Little helpers: with you from the start

 Even the youngest children can take part in cooking every evening.
 As a start to their career in cooking, kids can take on tasks such as adding flour to the dough and stirring.
 This means they are actively involved in the preparation of the food and will be more likely to accept the food afterwards.

 They also have to experience and learn that carrots do not grow in the supermarket.
 How our food is produced can also be conveyed at home – and you don’t necessarily need a large garden or balcony.
 The old favourite, cress can even be planted on a sunny windowsill.
 Even more impressive, of course, are potatoes, which seem to multiply almost magically even on a balcony, or tomatoes, which suddenly appear on a green plant in a raised bed.
 If children can follow how our food is produced from the very beginning, they develop a completely different relationship to food compared with having a ready meal placed in front of them every evening.